Cairns

-The city was founded in 1876 and named after Sir William Wellington Cairns, following the discovery of gold in the Hodgkinson river.
-Throughout the late 19th century, Cairns prospered from the settlement of Chinese immigrants who helped develop the region's agriculture.
-Cairns also served as a port for blackbirding ships, bringing slaves and indentured labourers to the sugar plantations of Innisfail.
+The city was founded in 1876 and named after Sir William Wellington Cairns, following the discovery of gold in the Hodgkinson River.
 During World War II, the city became a staging ground for the Allied Forces in the Battle of the Coral Sea.
-By the late 20th century the city had become a centre of international tourism, and in the early 21st century has developed into a major metropolitan city.
+By the late 20th century the city had become a centre of international tourism.
+In the early 21st century, it has developed into a major regional city.

+The economy of Cairns is based primarily on tourism, healthcare and education, along with a major capacity in aviation, marine and defence industries.

+The city has a gross regional product at about $12.2 billion as of 2024.
+The city is served by Cairns International Airport, the seventh-busiest airport in Australia.
+Cairns also has a major cruise ship industry servicing both domestic and international markets, with terminals at Cairns Seaport and Cairns Wharf Complex.

-Cairns is a popular tourist destination because of its tropical climate and access to tropical rainforest and the Great Barrier Reef, one of the seven natural wonders of the world.
+Cairns is a major tourist destination, with access to two UNESCO world heritage sites: the Daintree Rainforest as part of the Wet Tropics of Queensland, and the Great Barrier Reef, one of the seven natural wonders of the world.